Monalisa Changkija

-Life
+Early life

 Tiamerenla Monalisa Changkija was born in Jorhat, Assam on 2 March 1960.
 Her family belongs to the Ao Naga community.
 She attended school in Jorhat and Kohima, Nagaland.
 She obtained an undergraduate degree in Political Science from Hindu College, Delhi, followed by a master's degree from Delhi University.

-Changkija married Bendangtoshi Longkümer.
-She has two daughters.
-Her husband died in 2017.
+Changkija married Bendangtoshi Longkumer, who was attached to the Department of Industries & Commerce, Government of Nagaland.
+They have two daughters.
+Longkumer died in 2017 at the age of 57.

 Career

 Changkija began her career as a journalist with the Nagaland Times in 1985.
-She wrote a column, "The State of Affairs", for this paper, and another titled "Of Roses and Thorns" for the weekly paper Ura Mail.
+She wrote a column, "The State of Affairs", for the paper, and another titled "Of Roses and Thorns" for the weekly Ura Mail.
 Both the papers were based in Dimapur.

-During the long-running insurgency in Nagaland, Changkija began to write poetry and short stories to protest the violence, and to criticise the condition of society that led to the unrest.
+During the long-running insurgency in Nagaland, Changkija began to write poetry and short stories to protest the violence, and criticise the social conditions that led to the unrest.
 Changkija's writings put her in grave risk from the militants.
 Her editor at the Ura Mail was assassinated in 1992.
-Changkija's poem Not be dead was written to honour his memory.
+Her poem Not be dead was written to honour his memory.

 Changkija founded the Nagaland Page in 1999.
 Focussing on issues affecting the state of Nagaland, she upset both the state government and the militants.
 An article published in her paper titled "State is a reality and sovereignty is a myth" led to demands from the terrorists that she disclose the author's name.
 When she refused, she was threatened with retribution.

 In 2004, bombing at Dimapur's Hong Kong market resulted in the deaths of dozens.
 Changkija's impassioned Child of Cain was printed soon after.

 Changkija's 2014 book Cogitating for a Better Deal was banned by the Ao Senden, an organisation that claimed to be a statutory apex judiciary body.
 They accused her of making false allegations against it.
 In particular, they objected to her statement that it was a non-governmental organisation rather than a mandated arbitrator in Ao tribal affairs.